Ndifreke000/AI-Agent-For-Web3-Disputes-Transactions/README.md

    python src/main.py
    ```

-3. Interact with the chatbot by typing your questions.
+3. Interact with all the chatbot by typing your questions.
 Type 'exit' or 'quit' to end the session.